burzin25/2021Fall_finals/README.md

 <img alt="Mean Child Bearing Age [Germany VS Afghanistan]" src="./Images/Child_bearing_ger_afg.PNG" title="Mean Child Bearing Age [Germany VS Afghanistan]"/>
 <img alt="Mean Child Bearing Age [Germany VS Afghanistan] Table" src="./Images/Child_bearing_ger_afg_table.PNG" title="Mean Child Bearing Age [Germany VS Afghanistan] Table"/>

+#### Observations:
+* As expected, the child bearing age of Germany increased whereas it decreased for Afghanistan over the span of years but it started with a constant value for around 3 decades for Afghanistan
+* The value for Germany reduced in the initial phase then started increasing as expected.
+* Thus, we can accept our hypothesis in this case.
 <img alt="Mean Child Bearing Age [Germany VS Iraq]" src="./Images/Child_bearing_ger_Iraq.PNG" title="Mean Child Bearing Age [Germany VS Iraq]"/>
 <img alt="Mean Child Bearing Age [Germany VS Iraq] Table" src="./Images/Child_bearing_ger_Iraq_table.PNG" title="Mean Child Bearing Age [Germany VS Iraq] Table"/>

+#### Observations
+* The graph for Iraq had certain amount of change.
+The Child bearning mean age increased till 1985-1990 but then started decreasing with a steep slope and returns back somewhere near to where it started 70 years ago
+* The slope decreases for Iraq towards the end.
+* If we just look at the recent years, we can say our hypothesis is true in this case as well.

 <img alt="Mean Child Bearing Age [Germany VS Myanmar]" src="./Images/Child_bearing_ger_Myan.PNG" title="Mean Child Bearing Age [Germany VS Myanmar]"/>
 <img alt="Mean Child Bearing Age [Germany VS Myanmar] Table" src="./Images/Child_bearing_ger_Myan_table.PNG" title="Mean Child Bearing Age [Germany VS Myanmar] Table"/>

+#### Observations
+* In case of Myanmar, the child bearing age started increasing with Germany in period 1975-1980
+* Then towards the recent years, the bearing age for Myanmar has reduced.
+* The bearing age for Germany in start of the 1950s was less than Myanmar, but it later turns out to more towards the end of 2020
+* Thus, we can not clearly reject the hyothesis here as there is no significant change for Myanmar.

 <img alt="Mean Child Bearing Age [Germany VS Libya]" src="./Images/Child_bearing_ger_Libya.PNG" title="Mean Child Bearing Age [Germany VS Libya]"/>
 <img alt="Mean Child Bearing Age [Germany VS Libya] Table" src="./Images/Child_bearing_ger_Libya_table.PNG" title="Mean Child Bearing Age [Germany VS Libya] Table"/>

+#### Observations
+* In case of Libya, the trend is totally opposite to our expectations.
+* The child bearing age is more than Germany from start to end.
+* There is a slight decrease in the child bearing age for Libya towards the end of period 2015-2020
+* Thus, we can reject the hypothesis in this case.

 <img alt="Mean Child Bearing Age [Germany VS Venezuela]" src="./Images/Child_bearing_ger_ven.PNG" title="Mean Child Bearing Age [Germany VS Venezuela]"/>
 <img alt="Mean Child Bearing Age [Germany VS Venezuela] Table" src="./Images/Child_bearing_ger_ven_table.PNG" title="Mean Child Bearing Age [Germany VS Venezuela] Table"/>

+#### Observations
+* The Child bearing age of Venezuela has decreased drastically over the span of time.
+* Thus we can say that our hypothesis is true in this scenario.

+## Conclusion

 ## References: